Big Brother 16 (American season): Summary

 Following Paola's eviction, HouseGuests played the HoH competition Underwater Polo, in which the goal was to knock a ball into the highest number slot, numbered 1–29, on the end of the field.
 Nicole and Derrick became the new HOHs with Nicole scoring a perfect 29 and Derrick scoring a 28.
 The main goal for the HouseGuests this week is to backdoor Devin.
 So Nicole nominated Amber and Donny for eviction, and Derrick selected Caleb and Jocasta.
-When the nomination ceremony was finished, it became clear to Devin that the HouseGuests want to backdoor him at the end of the week.
+When the nomination ceremony was finished, it became clear to Devin that the HouseGuests wanted to backdoor him.
 Amber and Donny took on Caleb and Jocasta in the Abraca-BOB-ra Battle of the Block competition.
 In the competition, one HouseGuest ran across the yard to a bin containing puzzle pieces.
 Meanwhile, their partner was raised in the air next to their puzzle board.
 The first duo to complete their puzzle correctly and hit the button won the Battle of the Block, became immune from this week's eviction, made their HOH wear a frog costume for the rest of the week, and dethroned them.
-Donny and Amber prevailed, saved themselves for the week, made Nicole wear the frog costume and left Caleb and Jocasta on the block with Derrick as the sole HoH for the week.
-At the Tumblin' Dice POV competition, Donny, Devin and Christine were chosen to compete.
+Donny and Amber prevailed, saved themselves, made Nicole wear the frog costume, and left Caleb and Jocasta on the block with Derrick as the sole HoH for the week.
+At the Tumblin' Dice POV competition, Donny, Devin, and Christine were chosen to compete.
 Jocasta, feeling ill from the Battle of the Block competition, sat out of the POV.
 Donny won and used the veto on Jocasta.
 Devin was named as the replacement nominee.
-On Day 28, Devin was evicted by a unanimous 11–0 vote.
+On Day 28, Devin was evicted 11–0.